galaxyproject/galaxy-hub/src/support/sort-your-inputs/index.md

 ---
 [Back to Support Hub](/src/support/index.md)

 Many tools require inputs to be sorted in a specific way prior to use.
-The tool form help will often declare if sorting is required *and* the expected ordering.

 Good news!
 Galaxy includes tools to do this sorting.